 Are you short of ideas?
 Why not give illustrations a try!
 Everyone can appreciate a skillful artist and illustrations are another way to translate the jolly mood or highlight the essence of your holiday campaign.

 Not all campaigns have to be serious and strict on aesthetics.
 Surprise your clients!
 Give them something to smile about (if pictures of dogs don’t do it already).
 Everyone can appreciate a little humor, just avoid the dark side.

 The holidays are also a great time for traveling.
 It’s a chance to add some wanderlust to your campaigns and appeal to those that rebel the traditions.

 Don’t just stop there.
 Christmas may be one of the biggest events in December but there is also New Years which is a chance to show festivities in a new light.
 Make your campaigns versatile so they don’t just narrow in one 25th.

 Most importantly, keep an eye out for naturally lit photographs.
 Sometimes darker compositions can work well together.
 For instance, candle lit photographs can translate a more intimate environment.
 Don’t be afraid to use filters and neon lights (it’s a trend!).

 Lastly, remember that some of the greatest pleasures in life are in the little details.
 Instead of being literal with your campaigns, choose something to focus on that embodies the spirit of the holidays and tells a story with the bigger picture in mind.

-For more visuals and ideas, see our special Christmas collection of holiday visuals, our editorial collection of Christmas around the world and don’t forget to catch up on the latest visual trends of 2017.
+For more visuals and ideas, see our special Christmas collection of holiday visuals, our editorial collection of Christmas around the world, tips on Christmas campaigns and don’t forget to catch up on the latest visual trends of 2017.